Home

 Kyle Stavig, now President of Myers, sums up his company's Lean

-journey, “Preaching continuous improvement is a way of life
+journey: “Preaching continuous improvement is a way of life

 for us now.
 Getting our people together, capitalizing on the collective